Find the Best Mortgage

 Factors such as credit score, income, down payment, and the purpose of the loan determine how your mortgage rate is priced.

-Mortgage rates in Canada vary depending on different factors such as the borrower’s credit, the property being used as collateral, the borrower’s income capacity to service the debt, the borrower’s capital in the form of savings/investments and down payment, and most importantly, conditions.
-Conditions such as the purpose of the loan and the loan-to-value (LTV) ratio – these two conditions will have the most impact on the rate.
+Mortgage rates in Canada vary depending on several factors, including the borrower’s credit, the property being used as collateral, the borrower’s income capacity to service the debt, the borrower’s capital in the form of savings/investments, and the down payment, as well as the prevailing conditions.
+Conditions such as the purpose of the loan and the loan-to-value (LTV) ratio have the most significant impact on the rate.
 The mortgage rate is priced based on the risk associated with that mortgage, property and borrower.

 The lowest rate is not essential to getting a mortgage that will save you the most interest.
 Sometimes, the lowest rate is the “no frills” or “restricted” or “limited” mortgage that a lender offers.
 Beyond not having a high rate, these mortgages don’t have any prepayment privileges or other features such as portability or assumability.